probe973/hsc-5066y/spss/getting-started/02-levels-of-data.md

 When data is categorical, we can further classify it:

 *   **Nominal:** These are categories with no inherent order or ranking.
-In jamovi, this is the **Nominal** data type.
+In SPSS, this is the **Nominal** data type.
     *   *Example:* Types of pets (Dog, Cat, Fish).

 *   **Ordinal:** These are categories that have a meaningful order or rank, but the distance between the categories is not equal or measurable.
-In jamovi, this is the **Ordinal** data type.
+In SPSS, this is the **Ordinal** data type.
     *   *Example:* A satisfaction rating (Very Dissatisfied, Dissatisfied, Neutral, Satisfied, Very Satisfied).
 </div>